sirosfoundation/web-wallet-selector/firefox/README.md

-# Firefox Extension - DC API Interceptor
+# Firefox Extension - Web Wallet Selector

-This is the Firefox version of the DC API Interceptor extension.
+This is the Firefox version of the Web Wallet Selector extension.

 ## Installation